-7.2.3 Criteria to be Met
+7.2.3 Criteria to be met

 The criteria by which the assessment results will be judged should be identified in the assessment context.
-These criteria can be based on regulatory limits and objectives, other scientifically justifiable benchmarks (Section 6.0, "Defining Acceptance Criteria"), or complementary safety indicators, such as barrier performance or groundwater travel time, that indicate system performance (Section 5.4, "Use of Complementary Indicators of Safety").
+These criteria can be based on regulatory limits and objectives, other scientifically justifiable benchmarks (Section 6, "Defining Acceptance Criteria"), or complementary safety indicators, such as barrier performance or groundwater travel time, that indicate system performance (Section 5.4, "Use of complementary indicators of safety").

-7.2.4 Approach Used to Demonstrate Safety
+7.2.4 Approach used to demonstrate safety

-The assessment context should also include a description of the approach used to demonstrate safety over the long term and gain confidence in the results, and how that approach addresses the principles of radioactive waste management put forward in CNSC regulatory policy P-290, Managing Radioactive Waste.
-The approach used to demonstrate safety can be based on combinations of complementary assessments at various levels of detail, as discussed in Section 5.0, "Developing a Long Term Safety Case."
+The assessment context should also include a description of the approach used to demonstrate safety over the long-term and gain confidence in the results, and how that approach addresses the principles of radioactive waste management put forward in appendix A. The approach used to demonstrate safety can be based on combinations of complementary assessments at various levels of detail, as discussed in Section 5, "Developing a Long-Term Safety Case."

-7.3 System Description
+7.3 System description